-The Town of Schley has historically contained a mix of farming and forestry uses.
+The Town of Schley has historically contained a mix of, recreational, Agricultural and forestry uses.
 The population growth rate has been moderate.
-Between 1990 and 2000, the Town's population increased from 838 to 909-an 8.5% increase.
+The town's 2019 population based on the WI DOA preliminary count is 939.

 C. Summary of Significant Natural Resources